jacksonpires/devfreecasts/README.md

 # DevFreeCasts

-## About

-A huge collection about free screencasts for devs.
+A huge collection of free screencasts for devs.

 ## How to add screencasts?